Approximation Algorithm (7): Minimizing Sum of Completion Times

-Minimizing the sum of completion time is a typical scheduling problem.
-Let’s think that there are $n$ works to be done.
-With these works, let $r_1, r_2, \cdots, r_n$ as release dates and $p_1, p_2, \cdots, p_n$ as processing times.
-Now we will schedule that $n$ works in some order.
-With that order, let’s define $C_1, C_2, \cdots, C_n$ as times that each work finished.
-The problem is to find a schedule that minimize $\sum\limits_{i=1}^n C_i$.
-Notice that this machine is a nonpreemptively which means each work can’t interrupt other works.
+Minimizing the sum of completion times is a classic scheduling problem.
+Suppose there are $n$ jobs to be scheduled.
+Let $r_1, r_2, \ldots, r_n$ be their release dates and $p_1, p_2, \ldots, p_n$ be their processing times.
+We schedule all $n$ jobs in some order.
+Let $C_1, C_2, \ldots, C_n$ be the completion times of the jobs in that order.
+The goal is to find a schedule that minimizes $\sum\limits_{i=1}^n C_i$.
+The machine is non-preemptive, meaning a job cannot be interrupted once started.

 Now we can do a relaxation at this problem by just changing nonpreemptive machine to preemptive machine which means each work may interrupt other works.
 If we change it to the preemptive machine, we can solve this problem with an algorithm below.